TECHNICAL TRAINING ON COMMUNICATION AND COMMUNITY ENGAGEMENT IN HUMANITARIAN RESPONSE

-There is a considerable demand from government officials, humanitarian responders and project staff to understand how to communicate more effectively with affected populations and to make sure their knowledge and experience helps builds effective response.
-The Communicating with Disaster Affected Communities (CDAC) Network has developed Foundation Training using experience and knowledge gained in a number of emergencies to improve the outcomes for disaster affected people and help those who wish to be at the forefront of the participation revolution.
-The development, piloting and roll out of the Foundation Training has been funded by the UK’s Department for International Development (DFID).
+The CDAC Network has developed four technical training courses using experience and knowledge gained in a number of emergencies over the last four years aimed at those seeking to improve the outcomes for disaster affected people and wish to be at the forefront of the Participation Revolution.
+The development, piloting and roll out of these has been funded by the UK’s Department for International Development (DFID).

-The Foundation Training has been designed primarily for humanitarian programme staff, team leaders and managers with limited or no experience of communicating with communities.
+The course has been designed primarily for humanitarian programme staff, team leaders and managers with limited or no experience of communicating with communities.
 These may come from national and international NGOs, UN agencies, governments, donors and private sector actors involved in or planning to be involved in communicating with communities.
-Participation is encouraged from staff from all sectors (shelter, food security and livelihoods, camp coordination and camp management, etc.) working in programme delivery.
+Participation is encouraged from staff from all response sectors.
 It is also suitable for emergency deployment roster / surge staff.

 The maximum number for each course is 25 and participants are carefully screened to ensure the course is a good fit for them in their current role, that materials can be adapted to suit their learning needs and to maximise learning between participants.